swaptacular/swpt-k8s-config/README.md

 ## Delete your PGP private key (optional)

-If you do not plan to use SOPS to decrypt secrets on this machine anymore, consider deleting the PGP private key from the machine.
-If you need it later, you can always import the secret decryption key from your backup copy:
+If you do not plan to use SOPS *to decrypt* secrets on this machine, consider deleting the PGP private key from the machine.
+If you need it later, you can always import the decryption key from your backup copy:

 ``` console
 $ gpg --delete-secret-keys "${KEY_FP}"  # Delete the private key.